ruiming-wu/FAST_Flow_Matching/README.md

 ## 🧪 Simulation Setup

-We use the **Gymnasium MuJoCo `InvertedPendulum-v5`** environment, with custom modifications for better control and data diversity:
+Use the **Gymnasium MuJoCo `InvertedPendulum-v5`** environment, with custom modifications for better control and data diversity:

 ### Environment Modifications
 - **Angle threshold**: increased from ±0.2 rad → **±0.5 rad**